 Phew… and breathe!
 Did you catch the episode of Couples Come Dine With Me – A Dog’s Dinner where Poppy and I served our guests dog food?
+(The full episode is also below).
 Thinking back to the filming makes my heart pound (or as they couldn’t resist keeping in the show, had my ‘sphincter pulsating’)!

 It was one of the hottest UK summers on record and having to be on ceremony at all times with a mic pack monitoring your every move was interesting but at times, purely exhausting.
 You’d never know it from the 50 minute edit, but the week consisted of long days spent filming, starting at 8am and not finishing until 2am or 3am.
 We all had big eye bags by the end of the week.

 Each day the first three hours of filming Couples Come Dine With Me was spent at various locations around Wiltshire where we talked about the previous night and what we ‘might’ expect to happen that night.
 In the evening, we could be kept waiting in the car for up to an hour at each destination before being called to shoot the famous knock on the door.
 On the first night we had no idea who the other couples were going to be or what they were like, but my gosh did we get lucky.
 Thankfully we all got on like a house on fire and had a real laugh, which is not always the case from some of the episodes I’ve seen!

 The first hosts were winners Kelly and Sam.
 Quite how we managed to misinterpret the golf theme and turn up as sailors instead, I really do not know.
 When we saw Albatross on the menu, all I could think of was a big squawky bird… a howling error indeed, captain.